 These are the common type of damages each one causes:

-- F2: Roofs can be torn off of buildings and mobile home destroyed.
+F2: Roofs can be torn off of buildings and mobile homes destroyed.

-The most common damages to homes and buildings after a tornado are:
+Common tornado damages to homes and buildings include:

 - Damaged or missing roof and siding